acm-uiuc/til/_til/vim/help-for-non-normal-mode-features.md

+---
-# Help For Non-Normal Mode Features
+title: Help For Non-Normal Mode Features
+category: vim
+---

 The majority of your time in vim will be spent in normal mode.
 You will often look to the documentation for help on any number of commands and